-Each pupil at Blue Coat has a tutor, whom they will see regularly throughout the week.
-Tutors will keep a close eye on pupils and offer an encouraging source of support.
-The first cohort will also receive wonderful guidance from Mrs Crossland - our highly experienced and kind Head of Year 7, who is expert in the transition to secondary school.
+Each student at Blue Coat has a tutor, whom they will see regularly throughout the week.
+Tutors will keep a close eye on students and offer an encouraging source of support.
+Year 7 students will also receive wonderful guidance from Mrs Crossland - our highly-experienced and kind Head of Year 7, who is expert in the transition to secondary school.
 From Year 8, the year group will then be joined by a new Head of Year, who will stay with them for the journey through the school (even into Sixth Form) and become an expert in that year group.
-However, there are plenty of other people that children can speak with - the School's nurses, Chaplain, mentors, counsellors, or any teacher that a pupil trusts (all are trained to a high standard).
-The pastoral team at Blue Coat is an even mix of male and female staff - the staff here feels very much coeducational.
+However, there are plenty of other people that children can speak with - the school's nurses, mentors, counsellors, or any teacher that a student trusts (all are trained to a high standard).
+The pastoral team at Blue Coat is an even mix of male and female staff - the staff here feels very much co-educational.

-Do staff have the right knowledge to look after girls as well as boys?
+Do staff have the right knowledge to look after girls as well as boys, following the transition to co-education in Year 7?

 Our Sixth Form has been co-educational for some decades and so all staff are familiar with teaching girls and boys.
-Many staff at Blue Coat are highly experienced in working in a coeducational environment from previous roles in fully coeducational schools.
-Our staff are enthusiastic about this change, are open and curious about best practice across the sector, and are well prepared for the arrival of Year 7 girls in 2023.
-Staff at Blue Coat are consistently trained to a high standard across a wide range of topics, and we have developed training plans with September 2023 in mind.
-Recent staff training has included mental health, sexual citizenship, unconscious bias, and LGBT inclusion.
+Many staff at Blue Coat are highly experienced in working in a co-educational environment from previous roles in fully co-educational schools.
+Our staff were enthusiastic about the change and are open and curious about best practice across the sector, making them well prepared for the arrival of Year 7 girls in 2023.
+Recent staff training has included mental health, sexual citizenship, unconscious bias, and LGBTQ+inclusion.
 Key pastoral staff receive additional, specialist training in regular seminars.

-Are there suitable facilities for girls to feel comfortable in?
+Are there suitable facilities where Year 7 girls and boys can feel comfortable?

-Our Lower School Common Room (opened in September 2021) will provide a fresh and welcoming space for the new girls and boys.
+Our Lower School Common Room (opened in September 2021) provides a fresh and welcoming space for the new students.
 It is situated in the site to give a sense of being a smaller, welcoming community.
-Our medical facilities are also being re-developed to provide a new, broader function Well Being Centre to be open by September 2023.
-New changing and toilet facilities are also being developed, to ensure that they are modern, safe, and appropriate.
-We are very fortunate to have a beautiful, open and historic site by the Thames, which can meet the interests and requirements of a diverse body of pupils.
+Our medical facilities have also been re-developed, and reopened in September 2023, to provide a new, broader function Well-being Centre.
+There are also new changing and toilet facilities that are modern, safe, and appropriate.
+We are very fortunate to have a beautiful, open and historic site by the Thames, which can meet the interests and requirements of a diverse body of students.

-How will the school make sure that the first Year 7 girls feel welcomed and integrated?
+Following the transition to co-education in Year 7 from September 2023, how will the School make sure that Year 7 girls feel welcomed and integrated?

-The current pupil body is very welcoming and looking forward to the arrival of Year 7 girls in September 2023.
+The current student body was very welcoming to the arrival of Year 7 girls in September 2023.
 Standards of behaviour and inclusivity are excellent.
-The Lower School pupils next year will receive a programme of assemblies and tutorials to explore themes of welcome, equality, and gender empathy.
-All the new Year 7 girls will also benefit from support from Sixth Form mentors, as we are training our Year 12 girls to provide proactive support and role modelling.
-We are working with leading experts in the process of transition to full co-education, to ensure we draw on best practices and the experiences of other schools in making the new girls feel welcome.
+Lower School students receive a programme of assemblies and tutorials to explore themes of welcome, equality, and gender empathy.
+All new Year 7 girls also benefit from support from Sixth Form mentors, as we train our Year 12 girls to provide proactive support and role-modelling.
+We also worked with leading experts in the process of transition to full co-education, to ensure we could draw on best practices and the experiences of other schools in making the new girls feel welcome.